CloudEngineWorks/data-driven-templates/readme.md

 	Why: wont it change the model (for some types)?

-demo3 : fix the scope and the shadowing of JavaScript's prototypical inheritance ;P
+demo3 : fix for the shadowing of JavaScript's prototypical inheritance ;P

-	Where: to put the templates "out of the controller" (I mean really).
+	Where: to put the templates?
+"Out of the controller" (I mean really).

-demo4 : cleaned up mostly, time to get adventurous and go recursive templates.
+demo4 : cleaned up mostly, time to get adventurous and try nested templates.

-	What?: it works
+	What?: it works, if time allows, what else

+demo5 : more directives and how they interact with the content data

+	How : many can we combine???